multipaths/DiffuPy/docs/source/usage.rst

 Methods
 ~~~~~~~
 The diffusion method by default is *z*, which statistical normalization has previously shown to outperform.
-Further parameters to adapt the propagation procedure can be provided, such as choosing among the available diffusion
+Further parameters to adapt the propagation procedure are also provided, such as choosing from the available diffusion
 methods or providing a custom method function.
-See the `diffusion Methods and/or Method modularity
+See `diffusion Methods and/or Method modularity
 <https://github.com/multipaths/DiffuPy/blob/master/docs/source/diffusion.rst>`_.

 .. code-block:: python3